 The Cadet bullfighting cape is pink and yellow cloth.
 It is used to fix the bull and to make artistic movements whilst receiving it into the ring.

-The cadet bullfighting cape of the bullfighting tailor Justo Algaba, is made to measure, between 70 and 85 cm, being a product totally adapted to the kid who buys it or gives it as a gift, and weighs between 2 and 3kg.
+The cadet bullfighting cape of the bullfighting tailor Justo Algaba, is made to measure, between 60 and 80 cm, being a product totally adapted to the kid who buys it or gives it as a gift, and weighs about 2 kg.

 Its origin comes from the very beginnings of bullfighting when the knights who went out to fight bull on horses, wore a cape and used it with the bull.
 Formerly it was red and lighter.

 Capes of the current bullfighting are pink with internal lining in yellow, or sometimes blue or purple.
 They are made of synthetic material, nylon or silk, in order to avoid being destroyed by the horn of the bull, besides being treated so blood do not penetrate, and to give them more weight and stiffness.

 This cape is not the same as the parade cape, which wear the bullfighters during their entrance to the plaza or paseillo and that is smaller and embroidered with gallons, gold and religious images.